 Radiographs and/or ultrasound of the chest and abdomen.

-Bone marrow biopsy and analysis if multiple myeloma is suspected.
+If your veterinarian suspects multiple myeloma, a bone marrow biopsy will be necessary.
 This would reveal an overabundance of plasma cells.

-Treatment is aimed at addressing the underlying issue as well as repairing the retina (if possible).
-You may be referred to a specialist eye veterinarian (ophthalmologist) to perform surgery.
-There are several types of surgery which can be used.
+The goal of treatment is address the underlying issue and repair the retina (if possible).
+Your veterinarian may refer you to a specialist eye veterinarian (ophthalmologist) to perform the surgery.
+There are several surgical options:

 Other treatments depend on the underlying cause and may include: